ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 ---
-description: Learn how to create a form used for editing a custom Field definition.
+description: Learn how to create a form used for editing a custom field definition.
 ---

 # Step 3 - Create a form for editing field type